bmuenzenmeyer/bmuenzenmeyer.github.io/_posts/2015-8-1-pattern-lab-node-0-10-0-released.md

 The basic syntax is this:

-{% highlight javascript %}
+{% highlight html linenos %}

 {{> molecules-single-comment(description: 'A life is like a garden.
 Perfect moments can be had, but not preserved, except in memory.') }}

 {% endhighlight %}